 If you’re very brave (I’m not), then possibly even insects and/or organ meats.

 Foods not allowed include grains, dairy, legumes and pretty much anything that is processed and wasn’t available 10.000 years ago.

-All sorts of sodas, both sweetened and artificially sweetened, as well as fruit juices and milk with natural or synthetic sugars should be avoided.
+All sorts of sodas, both sweetened and artificially sweetened, as well as fruit juices and milk with natural or synthetic sugars should be avoided, of course.

 Also read: Sugar Addition […and How To Break It!]

 Water is the way to go!

 Doing the paleo diet does not mean you need to live in a cave and stop shaving.
 It is a way of eating, based around a specific philosophy.

 I suggest people eat some high-fat dairy due to the Vitamin K2 content, and I think that some non-gluten grains and potatoes are fine for those who are not obese or diabetic.